dtap001/techie-tales/_posts/2024-11-01-certs-in-and-outs.md

 Usually hashes are sent along side with a payload/data to determine if it was tempered after the sender initially sent it to the client.
 But the are also used for authentication when the user's password wont be stored in the database just the **salt**ed hash itself.

-**Salting** is the process of concatenating an already known propery of the user to the password and hash it together.
+**Salting 🧂** is the process of concatenating an already known propery of the user to the password and hash it together.
 This is important to prevent [rainbow table attacks](https://www.beyondidentity.com/glossary/rainbow-table-attack) for leaked databases which contains the hashes of the user passwords.

 For example each certificate contains the hash fingerprint of itself and this way when client recieves it, then it can be hashed again and see if the fingerprints are matching.

-**Peppering** is one more additional layer of security when storing hash.
-It is basically doing one more round of hashing but now using some shared secret which wil be the same for all of the entries in the database.
+**Peppering🌶️** is one more additional layer of security when storing hash.
+It is basically doing one more round of hashing but now using some shared secret which will be the same for all of the entries in the database.

 #### Hashing algorithms